kennethlove/local_changes/README.md

 # Using Local History

-This section describes how to use Local History, which is your personal real-time version control system.
-Local History is independent of external version control systems and works with the directories of your project even when they are not under any VCS control.
+**Local history** is a feature built into PyCharm that allows you to chronologically view changes to a file, diff changes to files as you're working on them, and revert changes, all without using a version control system.

+You can think of local history as your own personal version control system (VCS) inside of PyCharm.
+Local history doesn't depend on any external VCS like Subversion, Mercurial, or Git.
+This means local history will work with files that aren't being tracked by your VCS and doesn't require commits to a repository.

-Local history is cleared when you install a new version of PyCharm or when you invalidate caches.
-Therefore, check in the changes to your version control system before performing these operations.
+Local history will persist until you install a new version of PyCharm or [invalidate PyCharm's caches](https://www.jetbrains.com/help/pycharm/cleaning-system-cache.html).
+If you need to keep track of the changes you've made, be sure you commit your files and changes to your VCS before updating PyCharm or clearing caches.

 ## Viewing Local History of Source Code